 Psychodynamic psychotherapy with couples (D59C)

 This course enables you to be registered with the British Psychoanalytic Council (BPC) and will allow you to practise as a psychodynamic psychotherapist with couples.
 It provides you with the skills for working therapeutically with couples in the NHS or as an independent practitioner.
-You will explore how partners choose each other, affect and relate to each other, as well as how couple relationships affect parenting and vice versa.

 This course will provide you with both a greater understanding of working with couples and a deeper insight into the functioning of the individual.